Digital Terrain Modelling ๐๏ธ

 The aim of the assignment is to extract the isolines from a triangulated TIN, and structure them so that we can easily create Tanaka contours with QGIS.

 The Tanaka contours method, named after the cartographer Kitiro Tanaka who formalised it in 1950, is a visualisation method to shade isolines to give a better impression of the relief of a terrain (more information on Wikipedia).
 The lines are illuminated/white when facing the source of light, and shaded/black when not.
-As is usually the case with the visualisation of terrains, we use the North-West direction as the source of light (why that is).
+As is usually the case with the visualisation of terrains, we use the North-West direction as the source of light.

 Namely, to develop a Python program that: